Squirrel Story

 Greek mythology holds that the architect Daedalus built for King Minos of Crete a labyrinth—a confounding structure of passageways meant to imprison the monstrous Minotaur (later killed by Theseus).

 Like all Google searches, it didn’t end there.
-“Labyrinth” led me to the Argentinian author Jorge Luis Borges, who employed labyrinths, mirrors and concepts of infinity in his writing.
-This, in turn, reminded me of a course on South American writers that I took in graduate school.
-Among others, we studied Borges.
-One story of his, in particular, has stayed with me for years.
-It is titled “Circular Ruins.”
+“Labyrinth” led me to Argentinian author Jorge Luis Borges, who employed labyrinths, mirrors and concepts of infinity in his writing.
+One story of his I studied in school, “Circular Ruins,” has stayed with me for years.

-It is the story of a man who travels by canoe to the site of burned ruins, circular in shape and surrounding a statue of some sort of deity.
-The deity later comes to be known as Fire.
-The man falls asleep, and when he wakes, he knows “his immediate obligation was to dream … He wanted to dream a man; he wanted to dream him with minute entirety and impose him on reality.”
+It is the story of a man who travels by canoe to the site of burned ruins surrounding the statue of a deity, which later comes to be known as Fire.
+The man falls asleep, and when he wakes, he has an epiphany that “his immediate obligation was to dream … He wanted to dream a man; he wanted to dream him with minute entirety and impose him on reality.”

-Then one day the man wakes from his sleep and realizes he has not dreamed that night.
-Soon he is stricken with insomnia and for days cannot conjure his dream of the young man.
+Then one night the man is stricken with insomnia and for days cannot conjure his dream of the young man.
 Devastated, he decides to try a different approach, discarding his previous “hallucination” in favor of conjuring a man, all over again, piece by piece.

 The first night he dreams the heart of the new man.
 Over weeks, he refines the heart in his dreams, then moves on to other organs, one by one.
-After a year he has envisioned the skeleton, eyelids and hair, and then the entire man.
-Soon he begins to see the man as his son, one, once complete, he sends away, through the jungle, to yet another temple down river, though not before he has erased his son’s memory of his “apprenticeship.”
+After a year of dreaming, he has envisioned the skeleton, eyelids and hair, and then the entire man.
+Soon he begins to see the man as his own son.
+Ultimately, he sends his son away, through the jungle to a different temple down river, though not before he has erased his son’s memory of his “apprenticeship.”

 Borges writes of the dreamer: “In the twilight times of dusk and dawn, he would prostrate himself before the stone figure, perhaps imagining his own son carrying out identical rites in other circular ruins downstream … The purpose of his life had been fulfilled; the man remained in a kind of ecstasy.”